List of House of the Dragon characters: Ulf White

-Ulf White (portrayed by Tom Bennett) is a purported bastard son of Prince Baelon Targaryen, the father of King Viserys I Targaryen and Prince Daemon Targaryen, making him a dragonseed.
+Ulf White (portrayed by Tom Bennett) is a purported bastard son of Prince Baelon Targaryen, the father of King Viserys I and Prince Daemon, making him a dragonseed.
 He becomes a dragonrider after bonding with the dragon Silverwing.
 He is a raconteur and drunkard who is popular among the smallfolk of King's Landing.
-While drinking in a tavern, the brothel madam Sylvi tells Ulf about the lavish parties and banquets the upper class are having while the smallfolk are starving and Ulf openly expresses his discontent on the city streets.
-After learning that Queen Rhaenyra Targaryen is seeking Targaryen bastards in an attempt to find new dragonriders, Ulf is pressured by his friends to go and he departs for Dragonstone.
+While drinking in a tavern with his friends Cley and Mujja, the brothel madam Sylvi tells Ulf about the lavish parties and banquets the upper class is having while the smallfolk are starving, and Ulf openly expresses his discontent on the city streets.
+After learning that Queen Rhaenyra Targaryen is seeking Targaryen bastards in an attempt to find new dragonriders, Ulf is pressured by his friends to go, and he departs for Dragonstone.
 During the Red Sowing, he witnesses Vermithor massacring dozens of other dragonseeds and is knocked to the ground.
-He manages to escape the carnage and makes his way deeper into the Dragonmont where he stumbles upon Silverwing's lair.
+He manages to escape the carnage and makes his way deeper into the Dragonmont, where he stumbles upon Silverwing's lair.
 While initially afraid of the dragon, Silverwing approaches Ulf but remains docile before allowing him to bond with and claim her.
 He then joyfully flies Silverwing across the skies above King's Landing.
-Following the Red Sowing, he and Hugh Hammer are brought onto Dragonstone where Ulf acts rude and jovial despite being in the presence of royalty.
-Prince Jacaerys Velaryon berates Ulf for the way he acts and forces him to apologize after Ulf insinuates that he and Jacaerys are comparable as they are both bastards.
-He later continues to be rude during a feast with Rhaenyra and the other dragonriders, who commands that he show respect and promises him a knighthood if they win the war.
+Following the Red Sowing, he and Hugh Hammer are brought onto Dragonstone, where Ulf acts rude and jovial despite being in the presence of royalty.
+Prince Jacaerys Velaryon berates Ulf for the way he acts and forces him to apologize after Ulf insinuates that he and Jacaerys are comparable, as they are both bastards.
+He later continues to be rude during a feast with Rhaenyra and the other dragonriders, who command that he show respect and promise him a knighthood if they win the war.